Russia in the Junior Eurovision Song Contest 2012

-Russia participated in the Junior Eurovision Song Contest 2012 in Amsterdam, Netherlands.
+Russia was represented at the Junior Eurovision Song Contest 2012 in Amsterdam, Netherlands.
 The Russian entry was selected through a national final, organised by Russian broadcaster All-Russia State Television and Radio Company (VGTRK).
 The final was held on 3 June 2012.
 Valeriya Engalycheva and her song "Sensatsiya" won the national final, getting 12.34% of votes.
+Engalycheva previously represented Moldova in the Junior Eurovision Song Contest 2011 under her stage name Lerika, which she also used at the 2012 contest.

 Before Junior Eurovision

 National final

 On 1 March 2012, VGTRK announced that a national final would be held to select Russia' entry for the Junior Eurovision Song Contest 2012.
 A submission period for interested artists was opened and lasted until 1 May 2012.
 A professional jury selected twenty artists and songs from the applicants to proceed to the televised national final.
 The selected artists and songs competed at the national final which took place on 3 June 2012 at the "Akademichesky" concert hall in Moscow, hosted by Dmitry Guberniev and Oksana Fedorova.
 The winner was determined by a 50/50 combination of jury voting and televoting.
 The members of the jury were Yury Entin, Maksim Dunayevsky, Gennady Gokhstein, Grygory Gladkov, Larisa Rubalskaya and Alexander Igudin.
 In addition to the performances from the competitors, the show featured guest performances by Buranovskiye Babushki, Katya Ryabova and Erik Rapp.